authgear/authgear-server/docs/specs/app2app.md

         x_app2app_insecure_device_key_binding_enabled: false
   ```

-  - `enabled`: boolean.
+  - `x_app2app_enabled`: boolean.
 Whether the client is able to handle app2app authentication requests from other clients.
-  - `allow_insecure_device_key_binding`: boolean.
+  - `x_app2app_insecure_device_key_binding_enabled`: boolean.
 Default `false`.
 If `true`, refresh tokens of this client without a bound device key can be bound to a new device key during refreshing the tokens.
 This option is for allowing existing logged in users to use app2app without requiring them to re-login.
 However this also allows sessions without a bound device key to be bound with any key and participate in app2app authentication which might be a security concern.

 - Token Endpoint